you can download torrents with 100% privacy and remain at the fastest speed as well. Use VPN for torrenting and remain anonymous.

 Using a VPN

-VPNs range from being extremely cheap to a bit high cost, but you can never judge the VPN performance or safety through price judgment.
-The VPN features could give you a gist of the performance of that service, but a proper idea is attained through the user review of VPN for torrenting.
+VPNs range from extremely cheap to a bit high cost, but you can never judge the VPN performance or safety through price judgment.
+The VPN features could give you a gist of the performance of that service, but a good idea is attained through the user review of VPN for torrenting.

 The Onion Router (Tor) is free and a bit similar to VPN; hence it is used by some netizens who don’t want to pay for anonymity.